 What to Serve with Grilled Venison Backstrap:

 Or you can get fancy and serve it with risotto and red wine mushrooms.
-No matter how you serve it, this is sure to become a go-to recipe for your venison backstraps!
+No matter how you serve it, this is sure to become your go-to recipe for venison backstraps!

 Recipe FAQ's:

-Backstraps can be cooked in various ways, but the best way is to use a method that cooks the meat quickly at a high temperature.
+You can cook backstraps in various ways, but the most effective method involves quickly cooking the meat at a high temperature directly over the heat source.
 This ensures the meat retains its natural moisture while being cooked to a perfect medium-rare.
-This can be achieved by grilling or cooking it in a cast iron pan.
+Achieve this by grilling or cooking it in a cast iron pan.

-Deer backstrap should be cooked to an internal temperature of 120-125 degrees F for medium-rare.
-If you cook it past medium-rare, the meat starts to lose its natural moisture and will dry out quickly.
+Cook deer backstrap to a medium-rare internal temperature of 120-125 degrees F. If you cook it past medium-rare, the meat starts to lose its natural moisture and will dry out quickly.

 Tenderloin and backstrap are not the same cuts of meat.
 The backstraps run along the back of a deer while the tenderloin is tucked inside the abdominal cavity under the spine.
-Backstraps are often mistakenly called tenderloins, likely because the backstraps are also referred to as loins.
-Backstraps and tenderloins are both prized cuts of meat because of their tenderness and lack of connective tissue.
+People often mistakenly call backstraps tenderloins, likely because backstraps are also referred to as loins.
+Both prized cuts of meat, backstraps and tenderloins are valued for their tenderness and lack of connective tissue.

 Any steak cut of venison is great for grilling.
 Backstraps, tenderloins, sirloin steaks, round steaks, etc. are all great for grilling.